 Number Eleven |

-Jikō-ji / Minami Yakushi |
+Jikō-ji / Nampō Yakushi |

-The southern of the Aizu Five Yakushi.
-Placed at the demon gate to calm the demon of the Bandai Mountain eruption. |
+Located in the southern part of Aizu's Five Yakushi.
+Placed at the demon gate to pacify the demon of the Bandai Mountain eruption. |

 |